chazlarson/Media-Scripts/Plex/README.md

 Files are named following the pattern `S00E00-TITLE-PROVIDER-SOURCE.EXT`, with missing parts absent as seen in the lists below.
 The ID in

 The "provider" is the original source of the image [tmdb, fanarttv, etc] and "source" will be "local" [downloaded from the plex server] or "remote" [downloaded from somewhere else].
 A source of "none" means the image was uploaded to plex by a tool like PMM.
 The remote URL can be found in the log.

+THe script keeps track of how many items it last processed from each library-collection set.
+If the count hasn't changed, that library-collection is skipped.
+You can use `RESET_LIBRARIES` to force the "last time" count to 0 for a given library and `RESET_COLLECTIONS` to do the same for a given collection.
+If you want to reset the whole thing, delete `grab-all-posters-stats.pickle`.

 ### Usage
 1. setup as above